Executive Director of the Design Program at Stanford

 Consulting Assistant Professor

-Bill Burnett is a Consulting Assistant Professor in Mechanical Engineering and currently the Executive Director of the Design Program.
-He manages the undergraduate and graduate program in design at Stanford, both joint programs between the Mechanical Engineering department and the Art department.
-He received his B.S. and M.S. in Product Design at Stanford and has worked professionally on a wide variety of projects ranging from award-winning Apple portable computers to the original Hasbro Star Wars action figures.
-He holds a number of mechanical and design patents and design awards for a variety of products including the first “true slate” computer.
-In addition to his duties at Stanford, he serves as a board member of D2M, a product design consultancy, Dalson Energy, an alternative energy company focused on developing biomass gasification energy systems for small-scale municipalities, and advises several Internet start-up companies on design strategy.
+Bill Burnett is a Consulting Assistant Professor and the Executive Director of the Design Program at Stanford.
+He directs the undergraduate and graduate program in design and teaches at the d.school.
+He received his Bachelors of Science and Masters of Science in Product Design at Stanford and has worked in start-ups and Fortune 100 companies, including seven years at Apple designing award-winning laptops and a number of years in the toy industry designing Star Wars action figures.
+He holds a number of mechanical and design patents and design awards, and, in addition to his duties at Stanford, he is on the board of VOZ, a socially responsible fashion start-up, and advises several other start-up companies.